 - Crown rot – Red crown rot fungus, or Phomopsis tuberivora, is a red to orange discoloration on the interior tissues of the plant.
 This hops plant disease results in uneven root growth, yellow leaves, and climbing stems lacking in lateral branching.

-- White mold – White mold, or Sclerotinia wilt, leaves water soaked lesions on the stem below the soil line.
-Leaves yellow and gray lesions appear out of the water soaked lesions while a white fungus appears on the diseased tissues.
+- White mold – White mold, or Sclerotinia wilt, leaves water-soaked lesions on the stem below the soil line.
+Leaves yellow and gray lesions appear out of the water-soaked lesions while a white fungus appears on the diseased tissues.
 This disease thrives in conditions of poor air circulation and when it is wet and cool.

-- Sooty mold – Sooty mold causes a flat black layer of mold on the leaves and cones, resulting in wilting bines, leaf death and reduced cone quality.
+- Sooty mold – Sooty mold causes a flat, black layer of mold on the leaves and cones, resulting in wilting bines, leaf death, and reduced cone quality.
 This mold grows on the sticky honeydew left behind by aphid infestations.
 Aphids feed on the underside of hop leaves, leaving this sugary honeydew in their wake which in turn promotes fungal growth.
 Treating this hops plant problem means tackling the aphids with insecticidal soap.

 Treating hops plant problems that are fungal in nature requires the use of a fungicide.
 Also, to thwart mildew, keep the lower portions of the hop garden weeded and pruned back to allow light and air to penetrate.
-Using drip irrigation can be helpful since many of the fungal diseases are fostered by wet conditions on leaves and bines.
+Using drip irrigation can be helpful since many fungal diseases are fostered by wet conditions on leaves and bines.